Download the all-new Republic app:

 Advertisement

-He eventually cut short his holiday and returned to Sydney over weekend before visiting evacuation and emergency control centers and families of two firefighters killed battling blazes last Thursday southwest of Sydney.
+He eventually cut short his holiday and returned to Sydney over the weekend before visiting evacuation and emergency control centers and the families of two firefighters killed battling blazes last Thursday southwest of Sydney.
 “We all make decisions.
 You do as a parent, I do as a parent.
 We’ll seek to balance our work life responsibilities and we all try to get that right,” Morrison told Channel Seven.

 Advertisement

 More than 3 million hectares (7.4 million acres) of land has burned nationwide during a torrid past few months, with nine people killed and more than 900 homes destroyed.
-Almost 800 homes have burned in New South Wales, which last week was paralyzed by a seven-day state of emergency amid catastrophic conditions. re will be desperately needed relief this week for New South Wales, with cooler conditions forecast.
+Almost 800 homes have burned in New South Wales, which last week was paralyzed by a seven-day state of emergency amid catastrophic conditions.
+There will be desperately needed relief this week for New South Wales, with cooler conditions forecast.

 Advertisement